With its famously unpredictable weather, it can be tough to decide the best time to visit Ireland.

 July is party time

-There isn't a weekend in the month that a major festival doesn't take place, while visitors to Galway will find that the city is in full swing for the entire month.
+There isn't a weekend in the month that a major festival isn't taking place; visitors to Galway will find that the city is in full swing for the entire month.

 Key events: Willie Clancy Summer School, Galway International Arts Festival, Longitude, Folkfest, All-Ireland Finals.